Turbul3nce/Turbul3nce.github.io/_pages/info.md

 ---

-## App Checklist - Getting Started
+## Application Checklist - Getting Started

 1. What technology stack and programming languages are used in the application?
 2. What type of server or hosting environment is powering the application?